This post has already been read 11321 times!

 1. Multi-Party Networks

-This first trend is the moving towards a multi-enterprise or network-based solutions.
+This first trend is the moving towards a multi-enterprise or network-based supply chain solutions.

 This will be more apparent with processes like procure-to-pay, order-to-cash, and these types of processes are multi-party, these will move to the networks.
 This is a major shift away from ERP.
 ERP is good for HR and finance.
 But many companies don’t want to take on these drawn out costly projects.
 A streamlined, network, cloud-based deployment that is lower cost and faster results.